FIVE MOST SURPRISING FINDS

 “You cannot cure what you refuse to diagnose.”

 The diagnosis is not a lack of Black talent, audience, or economic power.
 The diagnosis is a strategic diversion.
-For decades, the corporate media architecture sold Black America a bill of goods: that fighting for a seat at their table — a single anchor, a token editor — was the pinnacle of media power.
+For decades, the corporate media architecture sold Black America a bill of goods — that fighting for a seat at their table, a single anchor or a token editor, was the pinnacle of media power.
 This was a containment strategy.
 While we were focused on representation inside their failing institutions, we were distracted from building and owning our own.

 The Bottom Line